 I was able to keep the wheel shroud in place.
 People say that CBN wheels are inherently safe.
-They say you don’t need to guard them because they cannot burst.
+They say you don’t need to guard them because, being metal, they cannot burst.
 But this ignores the possibility of entanglement in the spinning wheel.
 It could catch long hair or loose clothing.
 Of course, those are dangerous around the lathe too.
 An unenclosed wheel seems likely to disperse grinding dust more widely, and because they take a long time to stop, they may come into contact with something while still spinning.
 So it’s best to keep them enclosed.

 The wheel runs fairly true, but not as true as I hoped.
 There is some vibration.
 I don’t know if the problem is in the wheel or my grinder.
 The abrasive layer is very thin, so you can’t true it up with a diamond dressing tool.
 I found also that the grinding surface has some visible ridges and grooves.
 Not enough to significantly affect the grinding, but a little disappointing.

-CBN wheels are fierce when new
+CBN wheels are aggressive when new

 In use, the new wheel is fierce.
 I understand this is normal, and am expecting it to settle down as the grit begins to wear, but when sharpening a gouge I could see it shrinking before my eyes.
 It quickly re-ground a heavy scraper.
 The tools were sharp after this, but I can’t say they were sharper than the old ruby wheel achieved.
-Some people recommend a coarser 80 grit wheel, but I think that would be too aggressive.
+Some people recommend a coarser 80 grit wheel, but I think that would be too aggressive for sharpening.
 I would rather take it slower when reshaping a tool and have a more gentle and controllable grind when sharpening.
 The wheel creates fewer sparks than the old wheel, which might make it a little harder to judge when the grinding is complete.
 But as the jigs are accurate, a single pass over the wheel is normally enough.

 The CBN wheel is wider than the old one.
 This makes grinding easier as there is less tendency for careless use to allow a gouge held in a grinding jig to fall off the side.
 But it does make the wheel heavier, so slower to wind up to speed and slower to stop.
-In one way, this is helpful as I can sharpen small tools as the grinder is running down.
+In one way, this is helpful as I can sharpen small tools as the grinder is slowing down.
 It’s then the equivalent of a slow-speed machine (my grinder runs at high speed).